applicationdesignframework/applicationdesignframework.github.io/examples/application-evolution-1/README.md

 # Application evolution 1

-This example describes changes in architecture and code structure as part of company growth.
-It doesn't go into details of stories, requirements and architectural decision records.
+This example describes changes in code structure as part of company growth.
+It doesn't go into details of stories, requirements, architecture and architectural decision records.

 ## Initial design